konradhalas/dacite/README.md

 data transfer objects (DTO) which can cross the boundaries in the application architecture.

+It's important to mention that `dacite` is not a data validation library.
+There are dozens of awesome data validation projects and it doesn't make sense to duplicate this functionality within `dacite`.
+If you want to validate your data first, you should combine `dacite` with one of data validation library.

+Please check [Use Case](#use-case) section for a real-life example.

 ## Usage

 Dacite is based on a single function - `dacite.from_dict`.
 This function